LiangYeJing/dengxi_Law_Learn/README.md

 - pypandoc==1.11
 - tqdm==4.66.1
 - sentence_transformers==2.2.2
-- **privateGPT**: The model can be downloaded from [here](https://github.com/zylon-ai/private-gpt).

-#### Execution
+Execution

-To run privateGPT, execute the following command on your system:
+Run privateGPT on your system by executing:
 $ python privateGPT/privateGPT.py

-### Important Notes
+Important Notes

-- Ensure that the necessary packages are installed in your Python environment before running the models.
+Ensure all necessary packages are installed in your Python environment before running the models.
-- Make sure to have proper permissions and configurations set up on your Alibaba Cloud ECS server and PAI DSW for smooth execution.
+Proper permissions and configurations must be set up on your Alibaba Cloud ECS server and PAI DSW for smooth execution.
-- For accessing the large language model files, refer to the provided links.
+ChatGLM3-6B model files can be downloaded from the ChatGLM3 GitHub repository, and the tuned large language legal model files are located in the chatglm3-6b directory. privateGPT model files are available in the private-gpt GitHub repository.
+Refer to other materials\2403031-Central South Railway Guerrillas-[A29] AI Makes Life Easier-Data Sets\Private Knowledge Database for private database details. """
+Saving the content to a Markdown (.md) file file_path = "/mnt/data/README.md" with open(file_path, "w") as file: file.write(readme_content)

+file_path